 - Learning best practices for establishing and scaling inclusive business through venture and corporate case studies

-- A practical toolkit for designing marketing, distribution, and profitability strategies for BoP markets
+- A practical toolkit for designing marketing, distribution, and profitability strategies with BoP markets

 - Inspiration to incubate and drive inclusive business in their own organizations and the opportunity to formulate a concrete organizational or product pitch